-Completing the first transaction with his Traditional IRA gave him confidence to do it again.
+Completing the first transaction with his Traditional IRA gave him the confidence to do it again.
 This time his traditional IRA purchased a property at an estate sale in December of 2010, and again after rehabbing turned the property into a rental.

 He then converted the property from his Traditional IRA to a Roth IRA, stating he “anticipated the long-term tax benefits even though it meant paying higher taxes in 2011.”
-The property, now valued at $79,000, earns $1,200 a month – deposited directly into his Roth IRA.
+The property, recently valued at $79,000, earns $1,200 a month – deposited directly into his Roth IRA.